top of page

 _DSF3988b-Edit_edited.jpg

-Lindsay's labour of love
+Lindsay's Labour of Love

-Pti Kazye is the fulfilment of one Seychellois man's lifetime dream: to build a hospitality business of his own.
+Pti Kazye is the fulfilment of one Seychellois man's lifelong dream: to build a hospitality business of his own.
 Lindsay Farabeau spent eighteen months lovingly shaping every detail, from the architecture to the flavours and the way we welcome our guests.
 The result is an inspiring celebration of Creole hospitality, local craft and the way islanders truly live.

-Sustainable by choice, not by trend
+Sustainable by Choice, Not by Trend

-Our sustainability isn't branding – we truly believe in it and we live it:
+Our sustainability isn't branding—we truly believe in it and we live it:

 • Locally sourced produce from farms in our own village